JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 ![](\images\definition.png)

-We can set up a connection with a webpage that has the word's definition (e.g., <a class = "post" href = "https://www.merriam-webster.com/dictionary/test">https://www.merriam-webster.com/dictionary/test</a> has information for the word "test") and then do a bit of <a class = "post" href = "https://en.wikipedia.org/wiki/Data_wrangling">data wrangling</a> to display the definition.
+We can set up a connection with a web page that has the word's definition (e.g., <a class = "post" href = "https://www.merriam-webster.com/dictionary/test">https://www.merriam-webster.com/dictionary/test</a> has information for the word "test") and then do a bit of <a class = "post" href = "https://en.wikipedia.org/wiki/Data_wrangling">data wrangling</a> to display the definition.
 But that's just one page; we need this to work for all possible words!
 Seems like we're out of options.

 Well, not so fast...
 Let's consider the problem from a different perspective: